 For the aforementioned reasons, it is critical an employee reports all accidents or injuries, from serious injuries stemming from a motor vehicle accident to non-disabling injuries, such as back, shoulder or knee pains.
 An employee must pay attention to all pains; an ache can intensify with time and may be indicative of disk herniation, rotator cuff tear or meniscus tear.
 By reporting all accidents or injuries from serious to subtle pains, an employee will ensure they meet the notice requirements of the Georgia Workers’ Compensation Act and are eligible for medical care and indemnity benefits.

-The attorneys at the Ramos Law Firm are experienced and available to discuss the notice requirements of the Georgia Workers’ Compensation Act.
+The attorneys at Ramos & Law are experienced and available to discuss the notice requirements of the Georgia Workers’ Compensation Act.
 Our attorneys will ensure injured employees are educate about the requirements for reporting on-the-jobs injuries.